Leonardo da Silva (footballer)

-Leonardo da Silva (born February 18, 1987) is a Brazilian professional football player.
+Leonardo da Silva (born February 18, 1987) is a Brazilian former professional footballer who played as a forward.

-Club career
+Career

 Vista Hermosa

 In 2009, Da Silva signed with Vista Hermosa of El Salvador.

 On 6 July 2010, Vista Hermosa released him from his contract after he failed to return from his vacation in Brazil.
 However midway through the season Vista Hermosa recalled him back to join the squad again.

-Alianza FC
+Alianza

 He was released from Vista Hermosa after the Clausura 2011 tournament and joined Alianza for the Apertura 2011.

 Isidro Metapán

 Da Silva signed with Isidro Metapán in 2012, reaching the Clausura 2012 final, but they were defeated by Águila.